italian dessert recipes

 An Italian liqueur that tastes like sweet almonds.
 BUT - there is wa-a-a-a-y more to it than just almonds!

-Ok, I'm older - like I'm 49.
-(Yeah, really.
-At least for a while longer.)
+Ok, I'm older - like in my 50's.
 I grew up with DiSaronno around my parents house.
-Di Saronno is a brand name, like KRaft or Pepsi.
+Di Saronno is a brand name, like Kraft or Pepsi.
 Amaretto was only recently imported to the USA.
 Ok, well in the 1960's.
 When it was newly imported here (in the USA) - that is what my family bought.
 I'm only partial to it - because I'm old school.
 The flavor is proven to me.
 And I know what to expect.